dassarthak18/ArtixOpenRC-Hyprland/README.md

 Once done, we verify the final partition table using ```lsblk``` and proceed to install the system.

-My final partition table was a 200M FAT32 partition for EFI, an 8G Linux swap partition (after all that talk), and a 207.4G ext4 partition for the root.
+My final partition table was a 300M FAT32 partition for EFI, an 16G Linux swap partition, and a 222.2G ext4 partition for the root.

 ## Installing the System